Maharishi Parāśara

 Jyotish

 ) is the long old ancestor of modern day cosmology.
-Most people think astrology's secret sauce is somehow foretelling the future through broad predictions that had applied to almost anyone.
+Most people think astrology's secret sauce is somehow foretelling the future - through broad set of predictions that may apply to almost anyone - in any situation.
 In truth, it is a deep understanding of space and time.
-Effect of motion of massive celestial bodies in space-time, on our physical reality — our tiny box.
-Clues of effect of celestial motion on earthlings were apparent in changing weathers, and it had already found applications in agriculture - the subject ofParāśara's
+Effect of motion of massive celestial bodies, on our physical reality — our tiny box.Effect of celestial motion on earthlings were apparent in changing weathers, and it had already found applications in agriculture - the subject of

 early investigation, but he found seasons impacted the moods.
 There was something in the extra terrestrial that connected deep with the spirit of not only humans but animals too.